cblearn/cblearn/docs/install.rst

 ``cblearn`` requires Python 3.9 or newer.
 We recommend using Anaconda_ to install Python and dependencies in separated environments.
-We mainly test on Linux (tested on Ubuntu 20.4), but Windows and Mac OS should also work.
+The package is mainly tested on Linux, but Windows and Mac OS should work, too.
-Examples in this installation guide Linux shell commands.

 .. _Anaconda: https://docs.anaconda.com/anaconda/install/